This is why you should stop comparing your baby to others

 If your baby is hitting milestones at a reasonable rate, that should be your focus.
-Your baby is developing at their own speed, and there’s nothing you can do to speed it up, and you shouldn’t.
-Let your baby make progress on their own and celebrate every minor achievement.
+Your baby is developing at their own pace, and there’s nothing you can do to speed it up – and you shouldn’t.
+Let your baby make progress on their own and celebrate every achievement, no matter how big or small.
 Putting the focus back on your baby will make the comparisons disappear, and will make you happier to see your child advance.

-Remember that comparisons are normal, but try and compare against averages to chart your child’s progression instead of other babies you know.
-If you still feel insecure, consider talking to your paediatrician or nurse, their professional opinion on how your child is progressing is more valuable than a mum you meet at the park.
+Remember that comparisons are normal.
+However, instead of comparing against other babies you know, you should compare against averages to chart your child’s progression.
+If you still feel insecure, consider talking to your paediatrician or nurse; their professional opinion on how your child is progressing is more valuable than a mum you meet at the park.

-Social media can be the bane of your existence; you start scrolling and you suddenly see a youtube family who have the perfect life and the perfectly behaved baby.
+Social media can be the bane of your existence; you start scrolling and you suddenly see a YouTube family who (appear to) have a perfect life and a perfectly behaved baby.
 If your children are pushing you to the edge on the particular day you happen to stumble upon this picture-perfect family, it can cause you to compare and feel like you’re failing as a parent.
 In those moments, you have to remind yourself that reality isn’t portrayed on social media and often, the families who have the ‘perfect kids’ and the curated feeds are struggling just as much as the rest of us.

-Remind yourself that just like you wouldn’t post a picture of your kids misbehaving, they won’t either, and there’s no point in trying to compete or compare.
+Remember that social media is a highlights reel.
+Just like you wouldn’t post a picture of your kids misbehaving, they won’t either, and there’s no point in trying to compete or compare.

 Never let your child know you’re comparing or competing; all they need to know is that you’re supporting their development.
 Competition and comparisons are inherently human, but don’t let them impact your parenting.
 Be proud of your child for exactly who and where they are, and they’ll be better for it!